CodiTramuntana/decidim-module-cdtb/README.md

 ### Participatory Spaces / Add content blocks

 You can add content blocks to a participatory spaces with the content block name (manifest_name).
+This rake task affects spaces in all organizations.

 Content block manifest names list: